jamestomasino/read_plugin/README.md

 #### Issues

 If you find a bug or want to suggest a new feature, please log an issue [over here](https://github.com/jamestomasino/read_plugin/issues).
+I welcome pull requests!